wobblybobz/spark-server/README.md

 The default username is `__admin__` and password is `adminPassword`.

 This will create an account on the local cloud
+*This creates a config file located in the `%userprofile%/.particle%` folder*

 Perform CTRL + C once you logon with Particle-CLI asking you to send Wifi-credentials etc...